xdebug/xdebug/README.rst

 necessary to be able to contribute.
 Contributing guidance is available `separately <https://github.com/xdebug/xdebug/blob/master/CONTRIBUTING.rst>`_.

-Before you want to contribute, please reach out first.
+Before you begin to contribute, please reach out first.
 Either through email (address at the bottom), an issue in the `issue tracker
 <https://bugs.xdebug.org>`_ or preferably through IRC on Freenode's #xdebug
 channel.